Stanko/monorail/README.md

 - Option to render all properties stacked vertically
 - Support for mixing units by converting everything to `px`
 - Ability to drag the nodes to update the actual animation
-- Make [a custom event](./src/lib/on-animation-time-update.ts) to track the current time in the animation and update the graph real-time

 ## Supported properties